dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 </code></pre>

 Note : Notice the message in the output.
 K8S is recommending declerative way of implementing pods.
+Note : Notice the message "deployment.apps/nsxtestapp created"; as K8S always creates a deployment object, which consists of two Pods in this case, here a deployment with the name "nsxtestapp" is created automatically.

-Verify that the Pods are created and allocated IPs from the appropriate IP pool
+Verify that the Pods are created and allocated IPs from the appropriate IP pool.

 <pre><code>
 root@k8s-master:/home/vmware# <b>kubectl get pods -o wide --namespace=demons</b>